 Finally, a string escaping procedure is needed for JSON strings, so that the Lean string containing "Hello!" can be output as "\"Hello!\"".
-Happily, Lean contains a function for escaping JSON strings already, called Lean.Json.escape.
+Fortunately, the Lean compiler contains an internal function for escaping JSON strings already, called Lean.Json.escape.
+To access this function, add import Lean to the beginning of your file.